On mod 3 triple Milnor invariants and triple cubic residue symbols in the Eisenstein number field

-In this section, we give a cohomological interpretation of the multiple power residue symbols by Massey products in \'{e}tale cohomology.
-Our theorem is seen as a generalization of the known relation between the cup product and the power residue symbol to the higher order operations, and also a generalization of the previous result by the second author ([Mo3], [V]) in the case of the rationals to a number field.\\
+In this section, we give a cohomological interpretation of the triple cubic residue symbols in terms of the triple Massey product in Galois cohomology.
+Our theorem is seen as a generalization of the known relation between the cup product and the cubic residue symbol to the triple case, and also a generalization of the previous result by the second author ([Mo3], [V]) in the case of the rational number field to the Eisenstein number field.
+It may be regarded as a mod $3$ arithmetic analogue of the corresponding topological result due to Turaev ([Tu]).\\